helmut-hoffer-von-ankershoffen/brave-search-python-client/README.md

 uvx brave-search-python-client web "hello world" # search for hello world
 ```

-If you still prefer pip over the modern and fast package manager [uv](https://github.com/astral-sh/uv), you can install like this:
+If you still prefer pip over the modern and fast package manager [uv](https://github.com/astral-sh/uv), you can install the library like this:

 ```shell
 pip install brave-search-python-client          # add dependency to your project